Food Safety Shanghai is an important issue for expats.

 Underpinning an overall cultural appreciation for the prophylactic and therapeutic properties of foods is the extraordinarily complex system of traditional Chinese medicine, which is based on accumulated anecdotal evidence, clinical observations and millennia of practice.

 We also have to give the Chinese a lot of credit for feeding 20 percent of the world's population using just nine percent of earth's arable land.

-However, with so many food safety scandals occurring in China, as an expat it is hard to ignore food safety issues.
+However, with so many food safety scandals occurring in China, as an expat it is hard to ignore food safety in Shanghai.
 Keeping things positive at the start, I'd like to begin my presentation by outlining the most important changes that have affected China food safety in recent years.

 On March 10th, 2013, during the 12th National People's Congress, state councilor Ma Kai detailed major reform of China's health and food safety institutions.

 The former State Food and Drug Administration (SFDA) became China's CFDA (China Food and Drug Administration) and China's former Ministry of Health was dissolved and replaced by the China National Health and Family Planning Commission (NHFPC ).

 Under the change, the CFDA became China's chief food safety administrative bureau with greater regulatory responsibilities and powers; finally giving China's food safety watchdog the bite it previously lacked.

 The move will help to close the regulatory loop holes which have plagued China's food industry, thereby creating a regulatory agency with hallmarks similar to that of the US Food and Drug Administration (FDA) and Europe's Food Safety Authority (EFSA).